ryanharvey1/markdown-cv/index.md

 ## Research interests

 My overall aim is to contribute to our understanding of circuit level dynamics that give rise to spatial navigation and memory.
-Currently, my work involves understanding functional loss after developmental alcohol exposure using high-density electrophysiology recordings in behaving rodents.
+My work involves understanding functional loss after developmental alcohol exposure using high-density electrophysiology recordings in behaving rodents.

 ## Education